 It's also worth pointing out that Bugenhagen himself operates quite an advanced observatory and planetarium.

-Played with in Ōkami, where Yami, God of Darkness is implied to be the originator of Technology and is a Humongous Mecha (albeit with a squishy core resembling that of a fishbowl) as well as the fact that the demons Lechku and Nechku are robotic owls.
-However, Waka's Tao Warriors use Magitek computers and the Moon Tribe apparently do have some access to advanced technology.
+Played with in Ōkami, where Yami, God of Darkness is implied to be the originator of Technology and is a Mechanical Lifeform (albeit one with a seemingly organic core) as well as the fact that the demons Lechku and Nechku are robotic owls.
+However, Waka's Tao Troopers use Magitek computers and the Moon Tribe apparently do have some access to advanced technology.
 In fact, helping a mechanic with his research will give Amaterasu the power to summon lightning.
 Ultimately, it seems that Science and Evil don't exactly go hand in hand.

 Mother 3 heavily suggests that the proliferation of technology would bring about the world's downfall, especially given how certain scenery transforms as the game progresses.
 Though it seems to hint more at an 'American culture is bad' message.
 Which is really ironic given how the first two games celebrated modern society and used the setting as an Affectionate Parody of American culture.